 - responsibility for causing damage intentionally or through gross negligence;

-- absence from work due to a sentence of imprisonment for more than 30 days;
+- absence from work due to a sentence of imprisonment for more than 30 days; and

 - offences stipulated in a collective agreement as grounds for termination without notice.

-- Without notice (Article 32 of the Labor proclamation)
+- Without notice

 Effects of Lawful Termination

-According to Article 39 of the Labor Proclamation and Article 2 (2) of Proclamation No. 494/2006, severance payment is available to employees whose contract of employment is terminated on specified grounds:
+- Severance payment is available to employees whose contract of employment is terminated on specified grounds:

-Employees whose contract of employment have been terminated due to the permanent cessation of operation of the undertaking because of bankruptcy or any other cause (Article 24 (4)), due to lay off (Article 29 of the Labor proclamation), or employees who resigned on an extra ordinary procedure (Article 32 of the Labor proclamation) are beneficiaries of compensation.
+- Compensation for employees whose contract of employment have been terminated due to the permanent cessation of operation of the undertaking because of bankruptcy or any other cause (Article 24 (4)), due to lay off (Article 29 of the Labor proclamation), or employees who resigned on an extra ordinary procedure (Article 32 of the Labor proclamation) are beneficiaries of compensation.

 Effects of Unlawful Termination